Persistent Stiefel-Whitney Classes of Tangent Bundles: Introduction

-In this work, we establish a novel methodology for computing persistent cohomology classes that correspond to the Stiefel–Whitney classes of the tangent bundle of the smooth manifold in a persistent manner.
-First, we introduce the definitions of persistent vector bundle class and vector bundle filtration in \citet{ren2025persistent} and \citet{tinarrage2022computing}, establish their equivalence, and prove that they yield the same persistent Stiefel–Whitney classes.
-We define the \emph{persistent Wu classes} and \emph{persistent Stiefel–Whitney classes of type $n$}, characterized by the Wu criterion in persistent topology.
-Our main theorem demonstrates that if a filtration is homotopy equivalent to an $n$-dimensional smooth manifold, then the persistent Stiefel–Whitney classes of type $n$ of the filtration always exist and represent the Stiefel–Whitney classes of the tangent bundle of the manifold.
+In this work we compute persistent cohomology classes representing the Stiefel–Whitney classes of the tangent bundle of a sampled manifold, working entirely within its persistent cohomology through the Wu formula.
+We define the \emph{persistent Wu classes} and the \emph{persistent Stiefel–Whitney classes of dimension $n$} of a filtration by the Wu criterion, using only the cup product and the Steenrod squares on the persistent cohomology of the filtration $\mathbb{X}$.
+Our main theorem shows that this recovery is robust to barcode noise.
+Even when the filtration carries spurious bars, the persistent Stiefel–Whitney classes still represent those of the tangent bundle, provided these bars are invisible to the relevant Steenrod squares.

-\begin{theorem}[Theorem~\ref{swequal}] Let $\mathbb{X} = \{X^r\}_{r \in [s,t]}$ be a filtration of spaces defined on a filtration interval $[s,t]$.
-Suppose that for every $s\leq r\leq t$, each space $X^r$ deformation retracts onto a smooth $n$-dimensional manifold $M$.
-Then, for $1\leq k\leq n$, the $k$-th persistent Stiefel–Whitney class $\mathbb{w}_k$ of the vector bundle filtration associated with the classifying map of the tangent bundle of $M$ and the family of homotopy equivalences, exists and can be computed using the persistent Wu formula (Definition~\ref{persswtype}). \end{theorem}

-We propose an algorithm to compute persistent Stiefel–Whitney classes of type \( n \), based on Theorem~\ref{swequal}.
-The pipeline consists of the following steps: